qgis/QGIS-Documentation/source/docs/training_manual/processing/no_data.rst

 Select the DEM in the layers field and type ``a * 3.28084`` in the formula field.

-.. warning:: for non English users: use always ".", not ","
+.. warning:: For non English users: use always ".", not ",".

 Click *Run* to run the algorithm.
 You will get a layer that has the same appearance of the input layer, but with different values.
 The input layer that we used has valid values in all its cells, so the last parameter has no effect at all.